BasvanH/habpanel-widget-lastupdate-indicator/README.md

 ## Installation
 * Create a folder within '/conf/html/' folder, name it 'lastupdate-indicator'.
 * Place the 'lastupdate-indicator.controller.js' file in the '/conf/html/lastupdate-indicator/' folder.
-* Import the downloaded **[Last update indicator.widget.json](https://github.com/BasvanH/habpanel-widget-openweathermap/blob/master/Last%20update%20indicator.widget.json)** widget to your HABpanel.
+* Import the downloaded **[Last update indicator.widget.json](https://github.com/BasvanH/habpanel-widget-lastupdate-indicator/blob/master/Last%20update%20indicator.widget.json)** widget to your HABpanel.
 * Add the widget to a dashboard, open the settings.
-  * Select the '_lastUpdate' item.
+  * Select the **_lastUpdate** item.
   * Set the desired name which will be displayed in the widget.
-  * Enjoy en drop me a like here on the [Openhab cummunity forum](https://community.openhab.org/t/!!!!).
+  * Enjoy en drop me a like here on the [Openhab cummunity forum](https://community.openhab.org/t/lastupdate-indicator-widget-for-habpanel/69498).

 The complete structure would look like this: